Personalized therapy for affective disorders

 After initial psychoeducation on affective disorders, each patient receives counseling on the criteria for psychotherapeutic treatment.
-Cognitive behavioral therapy and interpersonal therapy are primarily used, but also individualized Schema-therapy approaches, CBASP or trauma-specific therapy methods (Dr. Sell, Dr. Gajewska, PD Dr. Unterecker).
+Cognitive behavioral therapy and interpersonal therapy are primarily used, but also individualized Schema-therapy approaches, CBASP or trauma-specific therapy methods (Dr. Sell, Dr. Gajewska, Prof. Dr. Unterecker).

 2. individualized pharmacotherapy

 Psychopharmacotherapy is of great importance, especially in cases of moderate to severe depression and bipolar disorder.
 Appropriate information is provided by psychoeducation and in medical visits.
-Pharmacogenetic analyses for determination of drug metabolism (CYP2D6, CYP2C19) and therapeutic drug monitoring are used to enable an effective individualized psychopharmacological treatment (Dr. Scherf-Clavel, Dr. PD Weber, PD Dr. Unterecker).
+Pharmacogenetic analyses for determination of drug metabolism (CYP2D6, CYP2C19) and therapeutic drug monitoring are used to enable an effective individualized psychopharmacological treatment (Dr. Scherf-Clavel, Dr. PD Weber, Prof. Dr. Unterecker).

 3. individualized combination therapies with non-invasive stimulation methods